Human Rights and Equality

 Gender equality

 The Icelandic legislation on gender equality is Act on Equal Status and Equal Rights Irrespective of Gender, No. 150/2020.
 The objective of the Act is to prevent discrimination on the basis of gender and to maintain gender equality and equal opportunities for the genders in all spheres of society.
-The Prime Minister’s Office is responsible for enforcing the Act.
-The Directorate of Equality is a special institution under the administration of the Prime Minister that supervises the implementation of the Act, provides advice, public education and information concerning gender equality.
+Ministry of Social Affairs and Labour is responsible for enforcing the Act.
+The Directorate of Equality is a special institution under the administration of the Minister that supervises the implementation of the Act, provides advice, public education and information concerning gender equality.

 Every four years, the Minister for gender equality must submit a motion for a parliamentary resolution on a four-year gender equality action plan after having received proposals made by the ministries and after consultation with the Directorate of Equality.
 Discussions at the Gender Equality Forum must also be taken into account.
 The gender equality action plan shall include projects intended to secure equal status and equal rights for the genders in Icelandic society.
 Responsibility for projects and the estimated costs shall be specified in the action plan, as well as the method to be used to evaluate the results of the actions taken.